 - Yelp and OpenTable for restaurants

 Driving engagement for multiple 3rd party review sites requires ongoing attention and investment.
-The common practice is to encourage happy consumers to write reviews, but it is important not to offer any incentives for doing so as this usually violates the review sites’ terms of service.
+The common practice is to encourage happy consumers to write multiple positive reviews, but it is important not to offer any incentives for doing so as this usually violates the review sites’ terms of service.

 Extracting, embedding, or referencing 3rd party consumer reviews helps the user experience but does not directly help SEO because the content is not unique and original.
 To the degree that they improve bounce and engagement, reviews can affect SEO.